Images Depict Mature Plants

 How to Care for Otto Luyken Laurel

-Before you buy an Otto Luyken Cherry Laurel, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.
+Before you buy an Otto Luyken Cherry Laurel, be sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving!

 How do I plant an Otto Luyken Cherry Laurel?

-We suggest when planting your newly purchased Otto Luyken Cherry Laurel plants that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of Otto Luyken Cherry Laurel to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant to deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
-Bio-tone starter fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
-It is a naturally occurring beneficial fungus that colonizes on the new growing roots of plants.
-It creates a barrier between the roots of the plant and fungus and pathogens that can cause root rot.
-We love this product and use it on all plants we install in our own gardens.
-Bio-tone is a gardeners best friend and can help guarantee your success.
+When planting your newly purchased Otto Luyken Cherry Laurel plants, dig a hole twice as wide as the root system but not deeper.
+Depending on the quality of your existing soil, you may need to add locally sourced compost or topsoil to the back-fill soil.
+Adding compost or topsoil will help the young feeder roots of Otto Luyken Cherry Laurel to spread through the loose, nutrient-rich soil, much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
+The most common cause of plant death after transplanting is planting the new plant too deep.
+A good rule is that you should still see the soil the plant was grown in after back-filling the hole.
+Bio-tone starter fertilizer is a starter fertilizer that provides plants with a mycorrhizal fungus.
+It is a naturally occurring beneficial fungus that colonizes the new growing roots of plants.
+It creates a barrier between the roots and fungus and pathogens that can cause root rot.
+We love this product and use it on all plants we install in our gardens.
+Bio-tone is a gardener's best friend and can help guarantee your success.

 How do I fertilize my Otto Luyken?

-Plants such as Otto Luyken Cherry Laurel grow best if they are fertilized once in the spring and again in early summer.
-Schip Laurel favors nutrient rich soil and ample fertilization.
-Otto Luyken Cherry Laurel benefits from an fertilizer which can help raise the acid level of the soil such as Holly-Tone by Espoma.
-When selecting a fertilizer for your Otto Luyken Cherry Laurel, if soil Ph is not an issue a simple balanced fertilizer can be used such as Tree-tone.
-Either chemical fertilizers or organic matter can be used successfully.
+Plants such as Otto Luyken Cherry Laurel grow best when fertilized once in the spring and again in early summer.
+Schip Laurel favors nutrient-rich soil and ample fertilization.
+Otto Luyken Cherry Laurel benefits from a fertilizer that can help raise the acid level of the soil.
+When selecting a fertilizer for your Otto Luyken Cherry Laurel, a balanced fertilizer can be used, such as Tree-tone.
 If you choose to use chemical fertilizers on your Otto Luyken Cherry Laurel, applying a slow-release, balanced fertilizer once a year in the spring is probably the simplest solution.
-A fast release fertilizer such as a 10-10-10 will work just as well if applied twice during the summer.
+A fast-release fertilizer such as a 10-10-10 will work just as well if applied twice during the summer.
 Never fertilize a plant with a chemical fertilizer if the plant looks sick or wilted.
-If a plant is struggling due to a disease or root problems, the fertilizer will only add stress to it's life.
+If a plant is struggling due to a disease or root problems, the fertilizer will only add stress to its life.
 Don't fertilize Cherry Laurel Otto Luyken after August in the North.
 Fall is the time for cherry laurels to begin preparing for dormancy.
 Fertilizing at this time may stimulate new growth that will be too tender to withstand the winter.
-In the South, a late summer into September application would be about right.
+In the South, late summer into September application would be about right.
 Over-fertilization can be much more detrimental than under-fertilization.